Today we went to the Plitvice Lakes.

 Apparently, Alfred Hitchcock said that it was the most beautiful sound that he ever heard.

 The highest mountain is the border to the national park.
 There are two climates: the humid warm Adriatic and the cold dry mountain air.
 When they meet, it causes a high wind called Bora.
 In the winter, the winds can get as high as 150 mph, and they close the bridge.

 There is a tunnel that connects the two climates.
 When we went into the tunnel the temperature was 23°C. When we came out the other side, it was 15°C.

 There are 1,246 islands in Croatia.
 We passed by the island of Pag.
 There is so much salt in the air that they don’t have to add it to a special type of cheese.
 There are no trees, just rocks.

 The reenactment of the historic 13th-century battle between the pirates of Omiš and the Venetians takes place every year on August 18, in the nearby town of Omiš.
-It s Barry’s hometown and he very colorfully recounted the ramming, looting, and pirating that takes place.
+It is Barry’s hometown, and he very colorfully recounted the ramming, looting, and pirating that takes place.
 Omiš is called the “City of Pirates”.

 Zinfandel from California was the first time that an American wine had won over French wines in 1973.
 DNA analyses showed that the vines had Croatian origins.

 Croatia was so happy to be in the final of the world cup for soccer.
 When they recently won the silver, eight hundred thousand people greeted the return of the team in Zagreb.
 They have won a bronze, then a silver in their 28 year history of participating in the World Cup as a nation.
 A big accomplishment for such a small country.
 They are looking forward to a gold.